pcodk/aptoma-aoi-smart-crop/README.md

 Smart Crop also provides utility functions to get some data about the crop.

-`smartCrop.getCuttableArea(areaOfInterest, crop)` will return an object containing how much more can be cut from each side without removeing any of the area of interest.
-The values can be negative, which indicates that the some parts have been cut.
+`smartCrop.getCuttableArea(areaOfInterest, crop)` will return an object containing how much more can be cut from each side without removing any of the area of interest.
+The values can be negative, which indicates that some parts have been cut.

 `smartCrop.getCutArea({width: originalWidth, height: originalHeight}, crop)` will return how much has been cut from each edge of the original image.